buu342/buu342.me/blog/projects/markdown/IndyPC2Years.md

 ### The Indy Case is Brittle

 This is a very common complaint about SGI PC's, and it's unfortunately true for the Indy as well.
 While there hasn't been any scuffs on the outside of the PC, some of the little tabs on the inside of the case have, unfortunately, broken off.
 The locking handle that's at the back of the Indy is also held down by three melted plastic buttons, one of which was already broken when I got the case and another that eventually broke during a disassembly.
+This causes the case to get stuck when attempting to slide it back in, as the metal top is now sagging somewhat and it collides with the chassis.

 <p align="center">
 ![Broken tabs on the front of the Indy](images/IndyPC2Years/BrokenTabsFront.JPG)